BromaCG/CLRice/README.md

 The first thing you will see after running the program is the main menu with 5 options, if it's your first time in the program I recommend you to select the 'add rice' option by typing 1 in the input, you will be redirected to the add rice menu after that, the first thing you need to do is select a name to your rice, it is just a representation of your rice to remember you of which rice it is on the other menus, after inputing its name you will have to type the path to your 'Catarata', for example, if 'Catarata is inside the user folder you have to type /home/username/Catarata/

+After this, you will be redirected to the main menu, you may go to the rice menu to select your rice, it will list your rices with their names and respective numbers to access them, you just need to input the correct number to your rice and it will copy your rice files to your ~/, easy as it should be

 ## INSTALLATION
 First, you need to clone the project to your computer using: